edibotopic/edibotopic-website/content/notes/definitions.md

 in my mind then I was able to do the work that was asked of me.
 My brother had given an ostensive definition.

-Sometimes, the existence of this kind of example leads some to believe that we don't need definitions when we can just point at stuff.
+Sometimes, the existence of this kind of example leads people to believe that we don't need definitions when we can just point at stuff.

-Some things are difficult to point at, however: like atoms and concepts.
+Not every thing is easy to point at, however: like atoms and concepts.

 Furthermore, my ability to sand coving and paint a plinth does not mean I could design an algorithm for identifying these and other construction